 Cartooning Book 1 is now available!
-Book2 and Book 3 will be available soon.

 In Cartooning Book 1 (of the three-volume Course), you’ll jump right to the important basics: how to ink, the comic head, the figure, anatomy, pretty girls, figures in action, clothes and folds, and special types.
 Later volumes will deal with form, perspective, props, animals, kids, and much more.

 Each of the ten chapters in Book 1 includes exercises for practice.
 An optional additional enrollment package gives you the opportunity to send in these assignments for evaluation by working cartoonists.

 We’ve kept the price for Book 1 – which is available only in the online version – very affordable.
 The price of the Cartooning Book 1 Course, complete with 10 assignments and 10 critiques/evaluations by your Artist/Instructor, is just $449.50 plus a one-time enrollment fee of $35.
 It includes lifetime access to the digital textbook and all of the materials you’ll need for sending your assignments for evaluation.